-The GCSE course provides you with a wide range of exciting and creative opportunities to explore your interests in Art, Craft and Design.
+The GCSE course provides you with a wide range of exciting and creative opportunities to explore your interests in Fine Art.
 You will have more time to develop ideas and subject knowledge as well as building skills with different materials to produce fantastic outcomes that reflect your thoughts and feelings.
 The Creative Industries is the second largest contributor to the UK economy and offers a huge range of clear and exciting career paths.
 Some of our past students have gone on to incredible success in these fields; Computer Graphics, Web and Games Design, Architecture, Graphic Design and Illustration, Make-up Artist and Special Effects, Ceramics and Fashion, + many more!

 In Year 9, you will have a chance to work with a range of new materials and processes, working on individual and group projects to increase your skills and confidence.
+More time to work on Art will help your skills and knowledge progress more quickly.

-In Year 10 and 11, you will develop your portfolio with a range of work using a wide variety of materials including: drawing, photography, painting, ceramics and computer graphics.
+In Year 10 and 11, you will develop your portfolio (made up from all the work you produce in lessons and for homework) with a range of work using a wide variety of materials including: drawing, photography, painting, ceramics and computer graphics.
 This will enable you to record your ideas and allow you to show how you see the world around you in a variety of ways.